Nokia: NGP Capital

 NGP Capital (formerly Nokia Growth Partners) is a global venture capital firm, focusing on investments in the growth stage "Internet of things" (IoT) and mobile technology companies.
 NGP holds investments throughout the U.S., Europe, China and India.
 Their portfolio consists of companies in mobile technology including the sectors Connected Enterprise, Digital Health, Consumer IoT, and Connected Car.
 Following a $350 million funding for IoT companies in 2016, NGP manages $1 billion worth of assets.

 Nokia had previously promoted innovation through venture sponsorships dating back to 1998 with Nokia Venture Partners, which was renamed BlueRun Ventures and spun off in 2005.
 The China arm of BlueRun Ventures became independent in 2010 and would be rebranded to Lanchi Ventures.
 Nokia Growth Partners (NGP) was founded in 2005 as a growth stage venture fund as a continuation of the early successes of Nokia Venture Partners.
 In 2017, the company was renamed to NGP Capital.

 NGP's largest exits include GanJi, UCWeb, Whistle, Rocket Fuel, Swype, Summit Microelectronics and Netmagic.

 Nuage Networks

 Nuage Networks is a venture providing software-defined networking solutions.
 It was formed by Alcatel-Lucent in 2013 to develop a software overlay for automating and orchestrating hybrid clouds.
-It has been part of Nokia following their acquisition of Alcatel-Lucent in 2016.
-Throughout 2017 Nuage sealed deals with Vodafone and Telefónica to provide its SD-WAN architecture to their servers.
+It has been part of Nokia following its acquisition of Alcatel-Lucent in 2016.
+Throughout 2017 Nuage sealed deals with Vodafone and Telefónica to provide its SD-WAN architecture to its servers.
 BT had already been a client since 2016.
 A deal with China Mobile in January 2017 also used Nuage's software-defined networking technology for 2,000 public cloud servers at existing data centers in China, and another in October 2017 with China Pacific Insurance Company.

 The company is based in Mountain View, California and the CEO is Sunil Khandekar.